shiruimin123/IL2236_project/README.md

 ## 1. What problems you can detect from this setup?
 Why?

-Input count&timing shoud be set before the source queue buffer because the waiting time for buffer to enter the networkshould be considered.
+Input count&timing shoud be set before the source queue buffer because the waiting time for buffer to enter the network should be considered.

 ## 2. (Performance evaluation) Answer the following questions: